mikezaschka/cap-devtoberfest/README.md

+⚠️

+This example application repository is in 🌇-mode since with there is now [an official CAP PostgreSQL adapter](https://github.com/cap-js/cds-dbs/tree/main/postgres) available that should be used in favor of `cds-pg` and `cds-dbm`.

+⚠️

 # Example project showcasing how to use SAP CAP on PostgreSQL

 Please read the following blog post for advanced instructions: